 Ukrainian in emotional plea to PM for no-fly zone to prevent Russian bombing

-Boris Johnson has been confronted by a Ukrainian woman who emotionally demanded Britain and Nato allies enforce a no-fly zone over her country to protect people from Russia’s bombs.
+A tearful Ukrainian journalist who fled over the border confronted Boris Johnson with demands for Britain to enforce a no-fly zone over her country to protect civilians from Russian bombs.

 Ms Kaleniuk had told him: “Ukrainian women and Ukrainian children are in deep fear because of bombs and missiles which are going from the sky.
 Ukrainian people are desperately asking for the rights to protect our sky, we are asking for a no-fly zone.